transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 #### Capabilities in application channels
 {: #ibp-console-govern-capabilities-application-channels}

 Application capabilities define the way transactions are handled exclusively by the peers.
 As a result, these capabilities are not inherited from the system channel (which is managed by the ordering service) and you will see the full list of capabilities, starting with `1.1`, when creating a channel.
 Note that the Fabric version of all peers in the channel must be at least at the level of the application capability level and the channel capability level inherited from the ordering service.
-When creating a channel, you might see that the default application capability is lower than the highest available level.
+When creating a channel, the default application capability might be lower than the highest available level.
 This is done in cases where a new Fabric version with a new application capability has been released but it is not expected that most peers will be at the new Fabric version.

 Like the orderer and channel capabilities, the application capability level can be edited through a channel configuration update.
 The orderer capability can also be specified during the creation of a channel, but will require the approval of the ordering service.

 If you are using the SDK to create or edit a channel, take caution to not submit a configuration update with an invalid application capability.
 Because application capabilities are not validated by the ordering service, an invalid application capability will not be flagged and the configuration update will be approved.
-Because the peers cannot process an application capability that does not exist, the peers will crash when attempting to read the configuration block containing the invalid capability.
+Because the peers cannot process capabilities that do not exist, the peers will crash when attempting to read the configuration block containing an invalid capability.
 Because the peers will be unable to progress beyond this configuration block, it will not be possible to reverse this configuration block and submit another one to "fix" the problem.
 A channel in this state would be unrepairable.
+In this situation, the peer must be upgraded to a Fabric version compatible with the capability.
 {:important}

 ## Tuning your ordering service